-- (a) Either - i.
-A bachelor's degree with a major in Psychology; or - A bachelor's degree with a major in Education and at least 135 points in Psychology, with at least 45 points in Psychology at 200 level, and 60 points in Psychology at 300 level or above, or
+(a) Either

-- iii.
-Any relevant bachelors degree and a Graduate Diploma of Arts or a Graduate Diploma in Science in Psychology; or - A bachelors degree with a major in Education or Teaching and a minor in Psychology, provided that the candidate is also enrolled in an approved Master of Education; and - (b) achieved a pass in PSYC 206 Research Design and Statistics, or an equivalent research methods course; and
+- i.
+A bachelor's degree with a major in Psychology; or - A bachelor's degree with a major in Education and at least 135 points in Psychology, with at least 45 points in Psychology at 200 level, and 60 points in Psychology at 300 level or above. or - Any relevant bachelor's degree and a Graduate Diploma of Arts or a Graduate Diploma in Science in Psychology; or - iv.
+A bachelors degree with a major in Education or Teaching and a minor in Psychology, pro-

-- (c) completed CFPY 601, CFPY 602, CFPY 603 and CFPY 604, HLTH 472 and an approved research methods course; or equivalent, as approved by the Director, Health Sciences Centre; and - (d) Either - be currently enrolled in, or have completed a Master of Arts in Child and Family Psychology or a Master of Science in Child and Family Psychology, or equivalent - be currently enrolled in, or have completed a PhD approved by the Director, Health Sciences Centre; and - (e) been approved as a candidate by the Dean of Education.
+- vided that the candidate is also enrolled in an approved Master of Education; and - (b) achieved a pass in PSYC 206 Research Design and Statistics, or an equivalent research methods course; and - (c) completed CFPY 601, CFPY 602, CFPY 603 and CFPY 604, HLTH 472 and an approved research methods course; or equivalent, as approved by the Head of the School of Health Sciences; and - (d) Either - be currently enrolled in, or have completed a Master of Arts in Child and Family Psychology or a Master of Science in Child and Family Psychology, or equivalent - ii. be currently enrolled in, or have completed a PhD approved by the Head of the School of Health Sciences: and - (e) been approved as a candidate by the Dean of